maarten-dp/arcade-curtains/README.md

 ## Introduction

-### Events

-Arcade-curtains is a basic scene and event manager for (Arcade)[https://github.com/pvcraven/arcade].
+Arcade-curtains is a basic scene and event manager for [Arcade](https://github.com/pvcraven/arcade).
 The main goal is to provide a way to write event driven games instead of plastering your code with ifs and elses.
 This is achieved by writing handlers for events.

+### Events

 There are two types of events.